dell/OpenManage-Enterprise/docs/API.md

  within a group using a DUP

 #### Description
- This script exercises the OME REST API to allow updating a device or a group of devices by using a single DUP file.
+ This script uses the OME REST API to allow updating a device or a group of devices by using a single DUP file.

  Note that the credentials entered are not stored to disk.